tagwato/flappybird4msx/README.md

 Giovanni's original comments have been retained and additional comments have been included to make the code easier to understand.

 ## How to build (not mandatory)
-You will need to be running MS-Windows(sorry).
+You will need to be running MS-Windows (sorry).

-Just download all the files and double click on one of the "build________.CMD" scripts.
+Just download all the files and double click on one of the "build______.CMD" scripts.

 Once compiled, those scripts will try to run [OpenMSX](http://openmsx.org/) to test the generated game, but this is optional.

 It's also possible to test the generated *.rom or *.dsk files with [WebMsx](https://webmsx.org/).

-## How to play the game
+## How to run the game
-There are pre built versions for both binary and **ROM** formats, which are the "flappy_____.rom" and "flappy_____.dsk" files.
+There are pre built versions for both binary/**DSK** and **ROM** formats, which are the "flappy_____.rom" and "flappy_____.dsk" files.

-It's easy to play the game with [WebMsx](https://webmsx.org/): just drag and drop one of of these files over the WebMSX screen.
+It's easy to run the game with [WebMsx](https://webmsx.org/): just drag and drop one of of these files over the WebMSX screen.

 When dropping, select the appropriate device: cartridge or disk-drive.
-If it is the disk-drive, reset the emulator after dropping).
+If it is the disk-drive, reset the emulator after dropping.

 ## Toolbox